masiddique/meghna-hugo/exampleSite/content/english/blog/locationIntelligence.md

 description: Geomarketing & Location Intelligence are the new game changers in business.

 ---
-##### Are you confused where should you open the new branch of your shop?
+##### Are you confused where should you open your new outlet?
 What is your growth potential given competitors in the same locality?
 Créneau answers your questions on the basis of AI-driven spatial analytics.

 We have served clients in various aspects related to Location Intelligence such as: